Here are the answers to many of the common questions that students ask us about the MLH Fellowship.

 In order to be eligible to participate in this program, you must meet the following criteria:

-Yes, we are pleased to offer accepted Fellows an educational stipend.
-The stipend is to be used for qualified educational expenses, which are described below.
-The amount of your stipend is determined by the country you are residing in during the program.
+Yes, we are pleased to offer need-based stipends up to $5,000 USD to accepted Fellows who require the stipend in order to participate in the fellowship.
+The amount of your stipend is determined by need and the country you are residing in during the program.

 Fellows will collaborate on Open Source projects that align their personal interests with the general demands of industry.
 We select projects based on feedback from the program's various sponsors, ability for Fellows to successfully collaborate on real-world software issues.
 While projects span a variety of languages and frameworks, the 2-3 projects that each Pod supports will use a related set of technologies and tooling.